jhinmainksta/drone/docs/en/blocks.md

 ## Running

-To run Clover's blocks programming interface, [connect to Clover's Wi-Fi](wifi.md) and go to web-page http://192.168.11.1/clover_blocks/ or click the link *Blocks programming* at the [main page](wifi.md#web-interface).
+To run Drone's blocks programming interface, [connect to Drone's Wi-Fi](wifi.md) and go to web-page http://192.168.11.1/drone_blocks/ or click the link *Blocks programming* at the [main page](wifi.md#web-interface).

 The page looks as follows: